meteor-velocity/velocity-cli/README.md

 ### Continuous Integration mode

-This command runs the tests only once and then exit with the status code.
+This command runs the tests only once and then exits with the status code.

 ```sh
 velocity test-package my-package --ci